Scarpa Piki Review

 Like with edging, the pocket performance of this shoe is lackluster.
 If you'd like to climb steep pockets, a more pointy, downturned shoe would do a much better job.
 The same characteristics that keep it from edging well, also inhibit the performance here.
 The lack of a midsole requires more work on the climbers' part, and the rounded tip doesn't fit into small pockets well at all.

 Underfoot, the Piki is on the stiffer end of the spectrum, meaning, less sensation for feeling subtleties in the holds underfoot.
 Overall this shoe, with its wide base under the forefoot, climbs slabs well, but feeling the nuances of the rock is more tricky.

 Overall, the Piki shines in the comfort metric.
 We already mentioned the neoprene lining that does a great job of padding the foot, and the large hook and loop closure holds most feet in securely.
 A wide forefoot lets kids feet spread out more than many climbing shoes, and the flat lasted, slightly asymmetric shape fits most feet well.

 However, there is one area that we had some issues. the inner neoprene socklike liner comes up a little high on the back of the foot causing some pressure on the Achilles, which is exasperated by the heel rand, which even under "low tension" does pull slightly on the back of the ankle.
 Most people won't have an issue with this, however some will and there are no adjustments to loosen.

-With its very reasonable price tag, we think the Piki holds a great value.
-If you're looking for a good crack shoe or for a casual climber who wants a long-lasting, well made shoe, then this shoe is a bargain.
+With its very reasonable price tag, we think the Piki holds great value.
+If you're looking for a good crack shoe or for a casual climber who wants a long-lasting, well-made shoe, then this shoe is a bargain.

 — Adam Paashaus